Razat94/learn/PowerBI/README-PowerBI.md

 	[Power BI service Link #2](https://learn.microsoft.com/en-us/training/modules/manage-workspaces-power-bi-service/)

+Recall:

+In Summary:
+	Power BI Desktop for creating semantic models and reports with visualizations.
+	Power BI service for creating dashboards from published reports and distributing content with apps

+Reports are more like an online object rather than a traditional file.

 In a standard Power BI workflow, usually you first create a report in Power BI Desktop and then publish it to the Power BI service.
 Power BI Service (a.k.a.
 PowerBI Online/For the Web) is a cloud based platform that can be accessed through a web browser by typing in the following [link](https://app.powerbi.com).
 From there, you can view, interact with & share your reports and visuals directly through your web browser.